Little Forest: Live action films

-Principal photography for the film lasted one year. Ōshū, Iwate, was one of the places shot on location.
+A two-part live action film adaptation was announced in January 2014.
+They were directed and written by Junichi Mori.
+Food director Yuri Nomura supervised food production, and coached Ai Hashimoto on her cooking in the films.
+Principal photography lasted one year, with Ōshū, Iwate being one of the places shot on location.
 The band Flower Flower, led by singer-songwriter Yui, wrote four theme songs for the films, one for each season.